spe301/Sales-Scientist/README.md

 <img src="images/Screenshot (74).png/">

 ## Feasability
 With the data that I have it isn't realistic to have a very good model as I'm only able to collect 60-90 datapoints.
-That being said if I can develop a scrappy solution and sell affiliates on the idea I will be able to create a dataflywheel.
-Affiliates will be able to enter their clients into the system and there will be more data, leading to better preformance.
+That being said if I can conduct a survey for businesses that have gone through the sales process at hyros create a dataflywheel.
+If I'm able to find the leads that didn't purchase it will leading to better preformance in the model and a more accurate alalysis overall.
 The main bottlenecks of this project is getting the leads and finding the adspend of each lead in a programatic manner.

 ## KPI's and metrics
 **Business KPI's**